Sublingual with melatonin and its precursor: niacin

-If you get up during the night and turn the light on, your body's melatonin production will immediately stop and only reach maximum production again after some hours of darkness.
-However, not all frequencies in the light spectrum attenuates the production of melatonin.
-It is only light in the blue end of the visible light spectrum, which attenuates the production of melatonin, but this type of light is present in many artificial sources of light.
+If you get up during the night and turn on the light on, your body's melatonin production will immediately stop.
+It takes some hours of darkness for the body's melatonin release to reach its maximum again.
+Interestingly, it is not all frequencies in the light spectrum that attenuate the body's melatonin production, only light in the blue end of the visible light spectrum have that impact.
+Unfortunately, this type of light is present in many artificial sources of light such as smartphones, tablets, computers, etc.

-In humans the brain's production of melatonin is at its highest from 3-5 years of age until adulthood.
-Hereafter production gradually declines the rest of our life.
+In humans, the brain's melatonin synthesis peaks between the period from 3-5 years of age until adulthood.
+From this point onward, the production gradually declines throughout life.

 Where can melatonin be found?

 What is nicotinic acid?

-Nicotinic acid is the name given to vitamin B3.
-It is sometimes also called niacin.
-This vitamin was first isolated from tobacco leaves, but it is not identical to the substance nicotine.
+Nicotinic acid is another name for vitamin B3.
+It is also referred to as niacin.
+This vitamin was originally isolated from tobacco leaves but is not identical with nicotine.

-The vitamin is involved in many important bodily functions, of which include that it contributes to the normal function of the nervous system including the brain and our psychological function.
+The vitamin is involved in many important body functions, including its contribution to normal functioning of the nervous system, the brain, and psychological functions.

-In the body the amino acid tryptophan contributes in the production of nicotinic acid if the intake is low and also to the neurotransmitter serotonin.
-Serotonin can enzymatically be converted back and forth to melatonin.
+In the body, the amino acid tryptophan contributes in the production of nicotinic acid if your vitamin B3 intake is low.
+It also contributes to the production of the neurotransmitter serotonin.
+Helped by enzymes, tryptophan is converted into serotonin during the day and melatonin at night.

 The circadian rythm

-In the brain, we have a sort of a biological clock that controls our circadian rhythm.
-This circadian rhythm is the physical, mental and behavioral changes that follows a cycle close to 24 hours.
-The rythm primarily responds to light and darkness.
+In the brain, we have a "24-hour clock" that controls our day and night.
+It is called the circadian rhythm.
+The circadian rhythm deals with the physical, mental, and behavioral changes that follow a 24-hour cycle.
+The rhythm is primarily controlled by light and darkness.

 The European Food Safety Authority (EFSA) has evaluated the evidence behind niacin and has acknowledged the following claims:

 - Contributes to normal functioning of the nervous system